 Take a look at some of the best options the city has to offer:

-Incredible, innovative vegan food delivered to your door (or hotel lobby) by men and women on bikes?!
-Written up by the likes of the LA Times, this legit bicycle delivery service is exploring what’s possible with vegan food.
-Baked goods are stellar.
-Fusion takes on traditional Mexican dishes are as delicious as they are unique.
+Los Loosers is exploring what’s possible with vegan food, with fusion takes on traditional Mexican dishes that are as delicious as they are unique.
 And don’t even get us started on their wide array of amazing burgers.
-OK, maybe just this one (a favorite)—the Oaxacan–style mole burger.
 Apparently anything really is possible in El Capital.

 Mexico City is known around the world for its street food, and at the top of your list of places to eat should be Por Siempre Vegano (Forever Vegan).
 Located in the super-trendy Colonia Roma neighborhood, this taqueria (taco stand) is renowned for its wide selection of no fewer than seven vegan meats.
 You MUST try the al pastor and soy chorizo!
 Plus, you can eat well for under MXN$50, and they’re open ’til midnight every night of the week.